SlimRAG/SlimRAG/README.md

 ### Prerequisites

 - Go 1.24 or later
-- PostgreSQL with the [pgvector](https://github.com/pgvector/pgvector) extension installed.
+- **Database**: Either PostgreSQL with the [pgvector](https://github.com/pgvector/pgvector) extension installed, or DuckDB for local development
 - Access to OpenAI-compatible APIs for embedding and language models.

 ### Installation